Federal Tuition Assistance

 |Air Force Tuition Assistance||Navy Tuition Assistance|

 Return of Tuition Assistance (Unearned TA Policy)

-- If the student completed more the 60% of the course, the full amount of TA is considered Earned TA.
-No funds are returned to the Service.
+If the student completed more the 60% of the course, the full amount of TA authorize is considered "earned" and no refund is needed.

 Information the Department of Defense (DoD) Asks Us to Share with Prospective Students